- The leopards in Mumbai may have beneficial impact to the people of city, according to a recent study.

 The study doesn’t speak of ill-effects of long-term predation on dogs which can lead to behavioural changes and infectious diseases in leopards,” he added.

-Citing research by the the initiative ‘Mumbaikars for SGNP’ launched in 2011-12 to understand and manage human-leopard encounters in the region, Tiwari says, “the present authors haven’t mentioned anything in detail on diet in their report.
+Citing research by the the initiative ‘Mumbaikars for SGNP’ launched in 2011-12 to understand and manage human-leopard encounters in the region, Tiwari said, “the present authors haven’t mentioned anything in detail on diet in their report.
 But a diet study done by Nikit Surve for this initiative showed that leopard prey more deer and less on dogs!”

 Surve also critiqued the study for making a number of assumptions.
 “The figures may not work out,” he told Mongabay-India.
 “It is based on modelling and other factors.”